Verifying Learning-Based Robotic Navigation Systems: Introduction

-In order to validate the results discovered in our experiments, we conducted an extensive evaluation on a real-world, physical robot.
+In order to validate our experiments, we conducted an extensive evaluation on a real-world, physical robot.
 Our results demonstrate that policies classified as suboptimal by our approach indeed exhibited unwanted behavior.
 This evaluation highlights the practical nature of our work; and is summarized in a short video clip~\cite{RobotYoutubeVideo}, which we strongly encourage the reader to watch.
-In addition, our code and benchmarks are publicly available online~\cite{ArtifactRepository}.
+In addition, our code and benchmarks are available online~\cite{ArtifactRepository}.

-The rest of the paper is organized as follows: Section~\ref{sec:Background} contains background on DNNs, DRLs and robotic controlling systems.
-In Section~\ref{sec:CaseStudy} we present our DRL robotic controller case-study, and then elaborate on the various properties that we considered in Section~\ref{sec:PropertiesAndPolicySelection}.
-In Section~\ref{sec:Experiments} we present our experimental results, and use them to compare our approach to competing methods.
+The rest of the paper is organized as follows.
+Section~\ref{sec:Background} contains background on DNNs, DRLs, and robotic controlling systems.
+In Section~\ref{sec:CaseStudy} we present our DRL robotic controller case study, and then elaborate on the various properties that we considered in Section~\ref{sec:PropertiesAndPolicySelection}.
+In Section~\ref{sec:Experiments} we present our experimental results, and use them to compare our approach with competing methods.
 Related work appears in Section~\ref{sec:RelatedWork}, and we conclude in Section~\ref{sec:Conclusion}.